 Financial services organizations can no longer afford to ignore the impact of technology on their bottom line.
 Mobile applications, web-based services and cloud resources are critical to meet client expectations and drive ROI.
 Yet banks also face rising cyber risk as malicious actors recognize the value in compromising financial networks and exploiting information technology (IT) vulnerabilities.
 Recent data suggests the global impact of financial cyber crime ranges from $375 billion to $575 billion each year.
-As a result, cybersecurity in banking plays a critical role in defending current infrastructure and preparing banks, credit unions and other financial institutions to anticipate new attacks.
+As a result, cyber security in the financial industry plays a critical role in defending current infrastructure and preparing banks, credit unions, and other financial institutions to anticipate new attacks.
 Here’s how HALOCK can help.

 - Security Management: Our team of security experts can help finance industry organizations assess their current IT risk and develop strategies to minimize potential cyber security incidents.